 Modifications Installed by a Prior Owner

 Any modification installed by a prior owner, that was not approved by the Board of Managers, must either be approved by the current Board or removed.
 If the current owners wish to keep the modification, they must complete a modification application requesting approval from the Board.
 The normal modification fee will be waived.
 If the modification does not meet BF's standards, the current owner must remove or reinstate the modification to its original state.
-If the work is not completed within 30 days of written notification from the Board, a $50 fine shall be imposed against the unit.
-Additional $50 fines will be assessed every 30 days thereafter until the modification is removed.
+If the work is not completed within 30 days of written notification from the Board, a $100 fine shall be imposed against the unit.
+An additional $100 fines will be assessed every 30 days thereafter until the modification is removed.

-Residents occupying a Brentwood Forest Condominium shall park only one vehicle per unit in a "prime parking" space in front of their building.
+Residents occupying a Brentwood Forest Condominium shall park only one vehicle in front of their building.

-If there are four doors at your entrance, the nearest four parking spaces entitle each unit to park one vehicle in one of those four parking spaces.
-Second and third vehicles, visitor's vehicles and vehicles not driven daily should not be parked in "prime parking" spaces.
-In some areas, spaces will be labeled "reserved" to designate "prime parking" spaces.
-"Prime parking" spaces are not for use of visitors and guests, and residents shall inform their visitors and guests of the Brentwood Forest Parking Policy.
+Residents may park in any space not marked "Reserved".
+Second and third vehicles, visitor's vehicles and vehicles not driven daily should not be parked in front of the building.
+In some areas, spaces will be labeled "reserved".
+"Reserved" spaces are not for use of visitors and guests, and residents shall inform their visitors and guests of the Brentwood Forest Parking Policy.

-Vehicles which are not in operating condition, or which because of mechanical or other defect (i.e.) broken windows, flat tires, leaking gas or oil, not currently inspected, open trunk, rust, severe body damage, unlicensed, etc.) may not be parked on the premises.
-No trucks or vans rated above ¾ ton or any commercial vehicle, car, truck or other vehicle with advertisement viewable from the outside, trailers, RV's, boats or mobile homes are allowed (this prohibition does not apply to service vehicles for service calls, or moving vans for no longer than 48 hours during a move).
+Vehicles that are not in operating condition, or which because of mechanical or other defects (i.e.) broken windows, flat tires, leaking gas or oil, not currently inspected, open trunk, rust, severe body damage, unlicensed, etc.) may not be parked on the premises.
+No trucks or vans rated above ¾ ton or any commercial vehicle, car, truck or another vehicle with advertisement viewable from the outside, trailers, RV's, boats or mobile homes are allowed (this prohibition does not apply to service vehicles for service calls, or moving vans for no longer than 48 hours during a move).

 No storage containers are allowed in parking areas without prior authorization from the Association office, which shall have sole discretion on placement and time limits the container is allowed to remain.

-No one may park or leave a vehicle unattended in streets, fire lanes, driveways or block in another vehicle.
+No one may park or leave a vehicle unattended in streets, fire lanes, driveways or blocks in another vehicle.